git-as-svn/git-as-svn/README.md

 As result:

- * Server creates empty bare repository in directory: `example.git`
+ * Server creates bare repository with example commit in directory: `example.git`
  * The server will be available on svn://localhost:3690/ url (login/password: test/test)

 ## Build from sources